All the development knowledge A to Z for non-developers to survive in IT companies

 I remember when I was studying development on my own and then got a job as a developer intern at an IT company.

-Let's learn about the clean code that can be applied quickly with code examples.
+Let's learn about the clean code that can be quickly applied with code examples.

 Learn the four characteristics and core concepts of object-oriented programming (dependency, cohesion, coupling, etc.) with code examples.